-The information from the readings on health includes simple suggestions that each of us can do to stay well.
+From Cayce’s point of view, the adage that “an ounce of prevention is worth a pound of cure” couldn’t have been truer.
+And the great news is that the information from the readings on health included simple suggestions that each of us can follow to stay well.
 The nature of many of these recommendations indicates that Cayce’s understanding of physical care was really ahead of its time.
-These basic principles include such items as:
+These basic principles include:

 - Maintaining a well-balanced diet

-- The importance of relaxation and recreation, and keeping our physical bodies cleansed—both on the outside and the inside
+- Keeping our physical bodies cleansed—both on the outside and the inside;

-The readings make recommendations for a variety of health concerns-from acne, diet, and cancer to arthritis, mental illness, and psoriasis.
-Nearly every condition that existed between 1901 and 1945--whether it was childbirth, fractures, or vitamin deficiency--is represented in the files of the Cayce material.
-Interestingly, modern-day researchers have found that many of the recommended treatments, given to specific individuals, seem to be applicable today on a much wider scale.
+Modern-day researchers have found that many of the recommended treatments, given to specific individuals, seem to be applicable today for others suffering from the same conditions.
 Two notable examples of this are psoriasis and scleroderma.
 For both of these diseases, the Cayce regimen involved specific diets, chiropractic medicine, and other natural remedies and procedures.
-In recent years hundreds of people with these two ailments have been helped by following a similar program.
+Over the years, thousands of people with these two ailments have been helped by following programs based on the Cayce recommendations.

 As early as 1910, while working as a studio photographer and giving his readings part-time, Cayce was notified in a reading that he was destined to operate a hospital.
 The death of a boy whose family was unable to find the unique treatments Cayce had recommended for the child made a searing impression on him.
 He knew that the best hope for the people receiving his readings would come if they could also receive treatments based on what the readings recommended.